 What to Do When Your Car Breaks Down and Your Car Payment is Due

 Cars are amazing, aren’t they?
 Amazing vessels of technology that get us from point A to point B in comfort and, often, style.
 Where would we be without them?
-Taking horse and buggies to work?
+Taking horses and buggies to work?
 That is a life no one wants to live in!
 But… Do they really have to be so expensive?

 Between car payments and regular maintenance, we are already paying enough and then there is the terrible, awful car troubles!